wrightben/math/Poker/Auto/Insights/README.md

 ### Insights

 Something I learned that I did't know about poker before:
-- In a scenario of 6 people over 500,000 hands, **2 pair** won 30% of the time, more than double any other winning rank.
+- **2 pair** won 30% of the time, more than double any other winning rank, in a scenario of 6 people over 500,000 hands.